 Always devote a minimum amount of space to traffic areas.
 Valuable square footage can be lost if you do not plan accordingly.
 The most efficient design involves creating the illusion of hallway traffic patterns or passages using furniture placement.
 This is often seen in open floor plans.
 They use a minimum amount of interior walls to separate rooms.
 It involves a bit of forethought by the designer and homeowner, but pro active planning eliminates traffic pattern issues and furniture arrangement for the homeowner.
 You should keep the size of hallways and corridors should to a minimum.
 The only purpose it serves is to get you from one room to the next.
 Make sure that you also keep hallways short in distance.

 Avoid design options that only allow access to a room via passage from another room.
 There are exceptions that include the combining of the formal living room and dining room.
 In this case, it is an excepted practice because these two areas usually have a tandem function.
 Nonetheless, the combined rooms will usually have an entry/ exit point at either end of the joined spaces.

-If you are creating your very own unique home design, traffic patterns will happen as you connect and determine room placement for each space.
+If you are creating your very own unique custom home design, house plan traffic patterns will happen as you connect and determine room placement for each space.
 This scenario follows the example of the aforementioned vacation planning.
 You could spend hours, days, or weeks fine tuning the best traffic flow for your home.
 However, the vested time and effort will be worth the hard work when your planning leads to smooth and easy movement throughout your home.